 The $2,000+ that you’ll get as your Capital One VentureOne credit limit compares decently well to other popular credit cards for people with good credit.
 For example, the Capital One Venture credit limit is $5,000+, the Citi Double Cash limit is $500+, and the Chase Freedom credit limit is $500+.

-Even though there are no Capital One credit card foreign transaction fees, there’s still one thing you need to watch out for: Dynamic Currency Conversion (DCC).
+Even though Capital One credit card foreign transaction fees are $0, there’s still one thing you need to watch out for: Dynamic Currency Conversion (DCC).
 Capital One doesn’t impose this on you, but they can’t protect you from it, either, unfortunately.
-Dynamic currency conversion is when a merchant charges you in U.S. dollars rather than the local currency and uses an unfair exchange rate to inflate the price.
-You should always tell merchants to charge you in the local currency.
-And if you see on your receipt that they didn’t, you should ask them to void the transaction and do it over.
+Dynamic currency conversion is when a merchant charges you in U.S. dollars rather than the local currency and uses an exchange much higher than the actual going rate.
+So make sure you pay in the local currency and refuse DCC at the point of sale, whenever a foreign merchant offers it.

-As long as you avoid DCC, you won’t have to worry about extra charges when using a Capital One credit card abroad, thanks to your $0 Capital One foreign transaction fee.
+As long as you avoid DCC, you won’t have to worry about extra charges when using a Capital One credit card abroad, or online with international merchants, thanks to your $0 Capital One foreign transaction fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.